nashvan/nashwan.github.io/ckad.md

 ```

-### Create a busybox pod (using kubectl command) that runs the command "env".
+### Q/Create a busybox pod (using kubectl command) that runs the command "env".
 Run it and see the output
 ```bash
 kubectl run busybox --image=busybox --command --restart=Never -it -- env # -it will help in seeing the output
 # or, just run it without -it